Columbus Blue Jackets Takeaways From Quiet Free Agency Day

 - Jenner/Milano-Dubinsky-Anderson

 I mean this is still pretty good.
 If they could somehow land another top-six player that would do them wonders.
 But they’re in a position where they can make some noise.
 Could we see players like Eric Robinson, Jonathan Davidsson or Vitaly Abramov make a run at the lineup?
 The team expects one or more of the youth to make an impact.

-Still, the Blue Jackets could use a depth option especially one who can kill penalties.
-I’d expect the team to look at a couple of options to see if there is a fit to be had.
+The signing of Nash will also have an impact on the opening night lineup.

 That’s it for now.
 We’ll update you on new signings as they happen.
 Otherwise we basically have an idea of what the Blue Jackets will look like when camp opens in September.
 The youth movement continues.